Closed Systems of Invertible Maps

 Let $F\subseteq M(A)$ be some mappings on $A$.
 Then let $T(F)$ be the set of mappings realised with temporary storage by $F$, $T_S(F)$ the set of mappings realised with strong temporary storage by $F$.

-These concepts are introduced because it allows us to use the garbage again in the next function, as we know what it looks like.
-Thus the extra inputs and outputs are not garbage, as they are appropriately recycled and reduce waste information.
+These concepts and language are introduced based on Toffoli's work.
+When we compose maps, this temporary storage allows us to use the garbage again in the subsequent function, as we know what it looks like.
+Thus the extra inputs and outputs are in some sense not garbage, as they are appropriately recycled and reduce waste information.
 In the engineering perspective, this reduces waste heat in implementations.